Anura Docs

 Script Integration

-Anura Script is our preferred method as it collects more information on the visitor, thereby finding more fraud.
-Anura Script is robust, enabling it to capture and identify more fraud in client campaigns.
-We encourage all integrators to use Anura Script, wherever possible, to provide the most insight possible to your campaigns.
+Anura Script is our preferred integration method as it is robust, enabling it to capture and identify more fraud in client campaigns.
+We encourage all integrators to use Anura Script, wherever possible, to provide the most insight possible.

 Script Integration - Request